amrilazhar/User-API-SC/README.md

 # User-API-SC
-This project is intended to complete the assignment for Sejuta Cita API CRUD User and Login with additional feature which is refresh token
+This project is intended to complete the assignment for Sejuta Cita API CRUD User and Login with token and refresh token feature.

 ## Architecture Design
-This section consist of 3 part, which are Database Design, Aplication Flow, and Kubernetes Design/Architecture.
+This section consist of 2 part, which are Database Design and Aplication Flow.
 ### __1. Database Design__
 This is the design of the user API
 ![db_diagram](https://ik.imagekit.io/payp7gr62rv/db_design_user_sejuta_cita_9iduZQjWH.PNG)